Last Updated on

 Cats who consume marijuana could experience lethargy and confusion.
 Fortunately, the minimum lethal dose of THC for a cat is quite high—no pun intended—and it’s unlikely that marijuana will cause long-lasting damage.

 It’s important to remember that marijuana or cannabis is comprised of many cannabinoids, including the active components THC and CBD.
+These cannabinoids interact with your cat’s body through their endocannabinoid system—with different cannabinoids causing varying effects.
 While the cannabinoid CBD is completely safe for cats and has some medical benefits, consuming THC can give them a frightening and uncomfortable high.
 If they consume too much THC, your cat could become lethargic, disoriented, and wobbly on their feet.
 At very high doses, they may become comatose.

 First of all, remember that not all strains of marijuana are exactly the same.